CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2025-11-19-cheri-or-cheriot.markdown

 Most pointers are used more than once, so this is more efficient than checking on every use (as an MTE system must do), but does not scale as well to large multicore systems or complex memory hierarchies.
 You would not want to build a temporal-safety system like ours for a large server system, for example.

-CHERIoT also uses sentries for interrupt control.
+CHERIoT also extends CHERI's sealed function pointer ("sentry") mechanism for interrupt control.
 This has some enormous benefits for the programmer model.
 It is quite easy to implement on microcontroller-class systems, even dual-issue designs such as CHERIoT-Kudu.
 It would be very hard to scale to big out-of-order cores.